 Crispy Garlic Parmesan Smashed Carrots (The Viral Side Dish)

-Move over, smashed potatoes—there is a new veggie trend in town.
-These Smashed Carrots are the perfect balance of sweet and savory, transforming humble root vegetables into an addictive, crispy side dish.
-By boiling them until tender and then smashing them flat, we create a rustic texture that holds onto cheese and spices like a dream.
+Move over, smashed potatoes—there is a new veggie trend in town, and I’m thrilled to share it with you.
+These Smashed Carrots are my signature side dish that combines the natural sweetness of carrots with a savory, crispy exterior that’s absolutely irresistible.
+By boiling them until perfectly tender and then smashing them flat, we create a rustic texture that holds onto cheese and spices in a way that traditional roasted carrots simply can’t match.

-The visual appeal is all about that crust.
-As seen in the photos, the bottom gets caramelized and sticky-sweet, while the top, coated in garlic and parmesan, bakes into a golden, crunchy layer.
-It’s a fun, bite-sized way to eat carrots that even picky eaters will love.
+The visual appeal is all about that golden crust.
+In my test kitchen, I’ve perfected the technique so the bottom gets caramelized and sticky-sweet, while the top, generously coated in garlic and parmesan, transforms into a crackling layer that shatters beautifully with each bite.
+It’s become my go-to recipe for converting even the most stubborn carrot skeptics.

 Secrets to the Perfect Smashed Carrots